TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/About/News/2019/Index.rst

 * Sections headlines were added, some bold formatting and lists were added to improve readabiilty
 * All images got a drop-shadow

+Thanks goes to Sybille Peters and Tom Warwick.

 .. _news-2019-03-08-2:
 .. rst-class:: panel panel-default